jurajmaslej/washerFluid/readme.md

 ## Analysis process

-1. Identify and fix NaN values
+### 1. Clean data
    1.1.
-Dropped all row with Target == 0
+Dropped all row with Target == 0 <br>
+   1.2.
+Normalized numeric data
-2. Check if data are consistent - plot histograms, check if data "makes sense" One of issues:
+### 2. Check if data are consistent - plot histograms, check if data "makes sense"
+   One of issues:
    Features `IsRain` and `IsDry` are not consistent.
 Let's explain, there are `n` days, `a` rainy days.
    One would expect that there will be approximately `n` - `a` days with tag `IsDry`.